groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dwt-to-txt.md

         - icon: "far fa-file-DWT"
           title: " About DWT File Format"
           content: |
-            A DWT file is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
-Such template files provide initial settings such as unit types, precision required, title blocks, layer names, line types and other similar information for lateral conversion to proper drawing files.
+            A DWT file is an AutoCAD drawing template file that is used as a starter for creating drawings that can be saved as DWG files.
+Such template files provide initial settings such as unit types, the precision required, title blocks, layer names, line types, and other similar information for lateral conversion to proper drawing files.
 Both AutoCAD and CoreCAD can be used to read the template files and utilize them further.
-In simple words, a DWT is a DWG with pre-defined read-only attributes in the same way as a MSWord DOT file is to a DOC file.

           link: "https://docs.fileformat.com/cad/dwt/"

     format:
         # format loop
-        - icon: "far fa-file-TXT"
+        - icon: "far fa-file-word"
           title: " About TXT File Format"
           content: |
             A file with .TXT extension represents a text document that contains plain text in the form of lines.
 Paragraphs in a text document are recognized by carriage returns and are used for better arrangement of file contents.
 A standard text document can be opened in any text editor or word processing application on different operating systems.
 All the text contained in such a file is in human-readable format and represented by sequence of characters.